Architecture of the Song dynasty: Bridges

 In Fujian Province, enormous beam bridges were built during the Song dynasty.
 Some of these were as long as 1220 m, with individual spans of up to 22 m in length; their construction necessitated moving massive stones of 203 t.
 No names of the engineers were recorded or appear in the inscriptions on the bridges, which give only the names of local officials who sponsored them and oversaw their construction and repair.
 However, there might have been an engineering school in Fujian, headed by a prominent engineer known as Cai Xiang (1012–1067), who had risen to the position of governmental prefect in Fujian.
-Between 1053 and 1059, he planned and supervised the construction of the large Wanan Bridge (once called the Luoyang Bridge) near Quanzhou (on the border of the present-day Luojiang District and Huai'an County.
-This bridge, a stone structure similar to a number of other bridges found in Fujian, still stands, and features ship-like piers bound to their bases using mucilage from oysters as an adhesive.
-It is 731 m in length, 5 m in width, and 7 m in height.
-Another famous bridge near Quanzhou, the Anping Bridge, was constructed between 1138 and 1151.
+Between 1053 and 1059, he planned and supervised the construction of the large Wanan Bridge (once called the Luoyang Bridge) near Quanzhou (on the border of the present-day Luojiang District and Huai'an County).

-Other examples of Song bridges include Guyue Bridge, a stone arch bridge in Yiwu, Zhejiang Province.
-The bridge was built in 1213, the sixth year of the Jiading Era in the Southern Song dynasty.
-Song-era pontoon bridges include the Dongjin Bridge, 400 m (1/4 mi) long, which may still be seen today.